vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India.md

 There can be little doubt that the devakula at the Māṭsite, similarly to ‘Bhāsa’s’ devakula, served chiefly as a hall for the statues of members of the royal Kuṣāṇfamily, although, as proved by the life-size image found together with the Kaniṣka statue, images of gods were mixed up with them.
 45

 The latter concessive clause may mark a significant difference with the situation in Nāṇeghāṭand the depiction in the Pratimānāṭaka.
 It may account for the term devakula used in the Māṭinscriptions.
 ‘Bhāsa’ speaks also about a devakula, but that word is used when Bharata does not yet know whether he has to do with a ‘house of the gods’ or not.
 When he discovers the true nature of the monument the text uses the word pratimāgr̥ha.46 Another important difference may be related to this.
-L¨uders remarks,
+Lüders remarks,

 In one respect, however, the collection of the Kuṣāṇstatues seems to have differed from the gallery described in the Pratimānāṭaka.
 Bhāsa tells us that only deceased kings were honoured by setting up their images.
 This restriction does not seem to have prevailed in the case of the Kuṣāṇdevakula.
 The present inscription was engraved on the pedestal of a statue, and we may reasonably assume that, in addition to the repair of the devakula, the gift of the statue was recorded in the inscriptioṇThe statue cannot have represented the grandfather of Huviṣka, nor is it likely that it was the second image of Kaniṣka.
 As the donation was made for the increase of the life and strength of Huviṣka, it becomes very probable that it represented that king, but that benedictory phrase shows at the same time that the statue was set up during the lifetime of Huviṣka.
 47

 From this combined evidence it may appear that the images of the Kuṣāṇa kings were worshipped like those of gods, even when still alive.
 The true nature of the devakula was the subject of an interesting essay by G´erard Fussman, who compared the Māṭsanctuary with a similar one in Surkh-Kotal, also containing images of Kuṣāṇa kings.
 48 He argues that we should conceive of these temples as ‘shrines where the king, his family and high officials worshipped the deity who protects the king and his family, not the temple of the godlike king’.
 49 A devakula is, according to the French scholar, ‘a royal family shrine’.
 50 This

-45 L¨uders 1961, 144.
+45 Lüders 1961, 144.

 46 Pratimānāṭaka 3.
 5, 6.
 Cf. ibid.
 3.1 paḍimāgeha, 3.13 idaṁgr̥haṁtat pratimānr̥pasya.
 It has to be admitted, though, that the keeper is called devakulika.

-47 L¨uders 1961, 144 f.
+47 Lüders 1961, 144 f.

 48 Fussman 1989; cf. Rosenfield 1993, 154–172.
 Shastri 1998, 109 refers to similar ‘small sanctuaries in the Swāt region of Afghanistan’.